CosmosContracts/juno/x/cw-modules/README.md

 # CosmWasm Modules

-A module that allows for smart contracts to execute on begin & end block.
+A module that allows for smart contracts to execute on begin & end blocker.

 ## V1